jorgegene/OSINT-Framework/README.md

 ## Highlights

 - Ova file to deploy the VM with OSINT-Lab and other tools installed
--
-- Fully dockerized, local development via docker-compose.
-- PostgreSQL
-- Full test coverage, continuous integration, and continuous deployment.
-- Celery tasks

-### Features built-in

-- JSON Web Token authentication using [Simple JWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/)
-- Social (FB + G+) signup/sigin
-- API Throttling enabled
-- Password reset endpoints
-- User model with profile picture field using Easy Thumbnails
-- Files management (thumbnails generated automatically for images)
-- Sentry setup
-- Swagger API docs out-of-the-box
-- CodeLinter (flake8) and CodeFormatter (yapf)
-- Tests (with mocking and factories) with code-coverage support
+- Docker based Web Application that allows investigators to recolect the digital footprint of a user in the social networks.

-## Docs
+## Installagion and Docs

-User Guide and Installation Guide can be found in the project directory.
+User Guide and Installation Guide can be found in the docs directory.

+## OVA

+The VM image can be downloaded [here](https://drive.google.com/file/d/1mVOSBu7ezqw3MCCpb4zzhl-0zCF96uBl/view?usp=sharing)

 ## Prerequisites